How to shake a cocktail without a shaker

 Common Mistakes to Avoid When Shaking Without a Shaker

-Shaking without swizzler is simple, but right here are a few simple blunders that can spoil your cocktail.
+Shaking without a swizzler is simple, but right here are a few simple blunders that can spoil your cocktail.
 First, do not fill the container to the brim if there is too much ice and contents, there won’t be room for agitating to mix properly.
 Failure to fasten the lid is yet another caveat.
-Finding a mess on the opposite side of your drink, brief canister with split lid wasting your drink and components.
+Finding a mess on the opposite side of your drink, a brief canister with a split lid, wasting your drink and components.
 Be sure to ensure the lid is fully locked on.

-Why It’s Fun to Shake Cocktails Without a Shaker
+Why It’s Fun to Shake Cocktails Without a Shaker?

 Once you learn how to shake a cocktail without a shaker, you can do anything they do in a bar, though perhaps with a little more elbow grease.
 It is a challenging and creative pursuit that encourages exploration and improvisation and helps you to use what you have in the best way possible.